-The tag is nested within the <head> of a duplicate page and looks like this:
+The tag is nested within the <head> of a duplicate page (but it’s a good idea to use it on the main page as well) and looks like this:

 <link rel="canonical" href="https://example.com/original-page/" />

-Creating an SEO-friendly site structure and submitting your sitemap to Google should get your pages crawled and indexed.
+Creating an SEO-friendly site structure, submitting your sitemap to Google, and using noindex and canonical tags appropriately should get your pages crawled and indexed.

 But if you want your website to be fully optimized for technical SEO, consider these additional best practices.